Timeline of women's sports: 1940s

+1940 - The Amateur Fencers League of America issued a new rule book stating, among other things, that women were allowed to compete in foil (in bouts to four points or eight minutes), but touches below the waist (delineated by a dark-colored sash) were off-target.

 1941 – It was illegal for women to play soccer in Brazil from 1941 to 1979.

 1943 – Chicago White Sox owner Philip Wrigley founded the All-American Girls Softball League, the precursor to the All-American Girls Professional Baseball League.

+1945 - Babe Zaharias became the first woman to make the tournament cut in a regular PGA Tour event.

+1946 - Edith Houghton became the first woman to work as an independent scout in Major League Baseball when she was hired by the Philadelphia Phillies of the National League.

+1947 - Abbye "Pudgy" Stockton helped organize the first Amateur Athletic Union-sanctioned weightlifting competition for women, which was held in 1947.

+1947 - Players became required to wear a number on the front and the back in women's basketball.

+1947 - Women were banned from boxing in Mexico City.

 1949 – Marcenia Lyle Alberga was the first woman to play a full season of professional baseball.

 1949 – Sara Christian became the first female NASCAR driver, racing in the inaugural race at Charlotte Speedway, even though she had Bob Flock finish the race.
 In the second official race at Daytona Beach and Road Course, also in 1949, Christian was joined by Ethel Mobley and Louise Smith, with Mobley finishing ahead of the 3, at 11th.

-1949 – The inaugural women's Volleyball World Championship is held in the Soviet Union, three years after the inaugural men's event.
-It becomes the oldest and most important of all the international volleyball events organised by the FIVB.
+1949 – The inaugural women's Volleyball World Championship was held in the Soviet Union, three years after the inaugural men's event.
+It became the oldest and most important of all the international volleyball events organised by the FIVB.

+1949 - Hazel Walker became the first woman to own a professional basketball team, the Arkansas Travelers.

+1949 - Players were now allowed a two-bounce dribble in women's basketball.